 Within this prospectus, we reference information and statistics regarding the industries in which we operate, including the dairy industry.
-We are responsible for these statements included in this prospectus.
 We have obtained this information and statistics from various independent third-party sources, such as Euromonitor International Limited ("Euromonitor") and the other third-party sources stated below.
 Some data and other information contained in this prospectus are also based on our own estimates and calculations, which are derived from our review and interpretation of independent sources.
 Data regarding the industries in which we compete and our market position and market share within these industries are inherently imprecise and are subject to significant business, economic and competitive uncertainties beyond our control, but we believe they generally indicate size, position and market share within this industry.
 While we believe such information is reliable, we have not independently verified any third-party information.
 While we believe our internal company research and estimates are reliable, such research and estimates have not been verified by any independent source.